-Life is full of change, and this can be difficult to navigate.
 Our former ways of coping may no longer be effective and, in some cases, may actually be harmful to our current situation and relationships.
-Dr. Heisser has been a practicing therapist since 2005 and brings a holistic perspective that takes into account the many factors of our lives: physical, mental, and emotional health, relationships with others, and spirituality.
+Dr. Heisser brings a holistic perspective that takes into account the many factors of our lives: physical, mental, and emotional health, relationships with others, social factors, and spirituality.
 Incorporating this systemic approach allows clients to better understand the complexity of their lives and learn how to cope with stressors and relate to others more purposefully and effectively.

-People seek out a counselor or therapist for a variety of reasons, and good therapy can benefit almost anyone.
-Although therapy has been shown to be a necessary part of treatment for mental disorders, it's a misconception that a mental diagnosis is necessary for treatment.
+People seek out therapy for different reasons, and good therapy can benefit just about anyone.
+Although therapy has been shown to be a necessary part of treatment for mental disorders, it is a misconception that a diagnosis is necessary for treatment.
 Here are just some of the reasons you might consider therapy:

 Dr. Heisser can assist you with these issues in several ways.
 She creates a warm and safe environment for you to express yourself without judgment and to work collaboratively toward your goals.
 She can teach specific tools to help you with a particular problem and cope better with difficulties.
 Dr. Heisser's specific training in systemic and relational therapy, including training from The Gottman Institute, makes her well suited to help clients improve their marriages, parent-child relationships, sibling relationships, and even friendships by observing the relational dynamics, helping clients understand each other better, and creating experiences of safety, empathy, and healing.